What is behavioral segmentation?

 - Are your best brand advocates, contributing to brand equity

-Once you’ve highlighted them, you need to find ways to maximize their value and bring in more customers like them.
-Behavioral segmentation gives you insights into their needs so you can retain them with special VIP privileges and rewards to strengthen the customer relationship.
+Once you’ve performed customer loyalty behavioral segmentation, you need to find ways to maximize these customers’ value and bring in more like them.
+Behavioral segmentation gives you insights into their needs so you can retain them with special VIP privileges and rewards that will strengthen the customer relationship.